 We booked a room at a resort for the new year’s eve.
 It was very difficult to find a room at a decent place on 31st Dec night.

-The second biggest expense on our accomodation was on our camping in the desert.
-If you are visiting the Thar desert, then a camping experience in swiss tents is a must.
+The second biggest expense on our accommodation was on our camping in the desert.
 We booked Osian camp resort for Rs.
 7000 that included a camel safari, folk music evening with campfire, luxurious accommodation in swiss tents, dinner and breakfast.

 Once again, the experience was worth of the price we paid.